 Just 4 miles away is the village of Blackness which was the seaport that served Linlithgow in medieval times.
 Today you can visit Blackness Castle which stands beside the Firth of Forth, and was built in the 15th century by the Crichtons - one of Scotland’s most powerful families.
 In the Outlander TV series, the castle represents Fort William.
 Also nearby is Midhope Castle which was 'Lallybroch' in Outlander.

-Scotland's Best B&Bs in and near Linlithgow:
+Scotland's Best B&Bs near Linlithgow:

 Arden Country House

 This 5 Star GOLD Country House sits in the grounds of a 100-acre estate, just 2 miles from the historic town of Linlithgow.
 Only 20 minutes from Edinburgh Airport.
 An ideal base for exploring the Central Belt with Linlithgow Palace and Outlander locations close by.
 This peaceful rural retreat has 3 ensuite luxury bedrooms (one on the ground floor).
 Your hostess is previous winner of the Friendliest Landlady award and can offer afternoon tea with home baking on arrival.
+BOOK NOW

 Read more about Edinburgh and the Lothians